craftcms/commerce/docs/adding-to-and-updating-the-cart.md

 # Options uniqueness

 The options data submitted to the line item are hashed into an `optionsSignature` for uniqueness.
-If you submit the same purchasableId to the cart with different option data, two line items with be created.
+If you submit the same purchasable ID to the cart with different option data, two line items with be created.

 Another way to think about it is that each line item is unique based on the combination of `purchasableId` and `optionsSignature`.